 We investigate the Chukchi and the Beaufort seas, where salty and warm Pacific Water flows in from the Bering Strait and interacts with the sea ice, contributing to its summer melt.
-For the first time, thanks to in-situ measurements recorded by two saildrones deployed during summer 2019 and refined sea ice filtering in satellite L-Band radiometric data, we demonstrate the ability of satellite Sea Surface Salinity (SSS) observed by SMOS and SMAP to capture very fresh SSS induced by sea ice melt, referred to as meltwater lenses (MWL).
+For the first time, thanks to in-situ measurements recorded by two saildrones deployed during summer 2019 and to refined sea ice filtering in satellite L-Band radiometric data, we demonstrate the ability of satellite Sea Surface Salinity (SSS) observed by SMOS and SMAP to capture SSS freshening induced by sea ice melt, referred to as meltwater lenses (MWL).

-The largest MWL observed by the saildrones during this period occupied a large part of the Chukchi shelf, with a SSS decrease reaching 5 pss, and persisted for up to one month.
-Over this MWL, measured currents and wind speed illustrate the influence of induced low SSS pattern on the air-sea momentum transfer to the upper ocean by restricting its vertical extent.
+The largest MWL observed by the saildrones during this period occupied a large part of the Chukchi shelf, with a SSS freshening reaching -5 pss. it persisted for up to one month, to this MWL, induced low SSS pattern which restricted the transfer of air-sea momentum to the upper, as illustrated by measured wind speed and vertical profiles of currents.